oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 - Front row view seats are predicted $15 more than the seat behind them
 - Wheelchair access sections are the most expensive upper bowl seats

-### Courtside
+### Courtside:

 Finally, a courtside model was created:
 ![Image](/assets/nba/cs_model.png)
 Key takeaways:
-- True fromt row seats are predicted to be worth roughly $1800 more than the seat behind them
+- True front row seats are predicted to be worth roughly $1800 more than the seat behind them
 - Predicted prices drop around $600 when going from row BB (true row 2) to A1 (the section behind)
 - Tickets in the middle are more expensive when not sitting behind the basket